 As a major regional entrepot and financial center, the Republic had a well-developed infrastructure prior to the conflict.
-The country's ports (Beirut, Tripoli, Sidon and Junieh) and Beirut International Airport (now Rafik Hariri International Airport) were especially productive assets of the economy operating under a free exchange system.
+The country's ports (Beirut, Tripoli, Sidon and Jounieh) and Beirut International

+Airport (now Rafik Hariri International Airport) were especially productive assets of the economy operating under a free exchange system.
 Catering to the large number of residents, businesses and international visitors, the housing and telecommunications sectors had been built up to high standards.
 The development of the road network had not, however, kept pace with the growth of the economy.
 The years of conflict exacted a heavy toll on the infrastructure.
-Since 1992, significant progress has been made in restoring and upgrading the infrastructure: electricity is available on a 24-hour basis to most users; telecommunications systems have been significantly upgraded and are functioning better; emergency water supply repairs have been undertaken; road networks are being upgraded; and collection of solid waste has markedly improved.
+Since 1992, significant progress has been made in restoring and upgrading the infrastructure; telecommunications systems have been significantly upgraded and are functioning better; emergency water supply repairs have been undertaken; road networks are being upgraded; and collection of solid waste has markedly improved.